alzwded/AltTabber/README.md

 For example, you can set the `modifiers` value to `3` (Alt + Ctrl) and the `key` value to `33` (the `3` key).
 If you didn't catch on, the aforementioned values are numbers in hexadecimal.

-If you mess something up, just delete the `HKEY_CURRENT_USER\Software\jakka\AltTabber` key and the app will make sure to recreate it again from defaults.

-If you want to remove this app from your computer forever, remember to also delete that key.
-No uninstaller is currently provided, and it's unlikely that one will be provided anytime in the future.

-That key also contains a flag, `resetOnClose`, which, if set to `0x00000000`, will prevent the AltTabber interface from being reset when you close a window using the context menu.
+If you mess something up, just delete the `HKEY_CURRENT_USER\Software\jakka\AltTabber` key and the app will make sure to recreate it again from defaults. which, if set to `0x00000000`, will prevent the AltTabber interface from being reset when you close a window using the context menu.

+Accessibility is not thoroughly tested.
+If you do test it, and it has problems, do let me know.
+Though I understand both JAWS and NVDA already have a fancy window list builtin, so I'd also like to know why you are here :-).

 Disclaimer
 ==========